UBCO-COSC-360-Winter-2021-Term-1/the-project-harman-and-harsimar/docs/README.md

 ### Baseline Objectives

 **Website user’s objectives:**
-Browse discussions without registering
+- Browse discussions without registering
-Search for posts by keyword without registering
+- Search for posts by keyword without registering
-Search for items/posts by keyword without registering Register at the site by providing their name, e-mail and image Allow user login by providing user id and password Create and comment on discussions when logged into the site Users are required to be able to view/edit their profile User password recovery (via email)
+- Search for items/posts by keyword without registering -Register at the site by providing their name, e-mail and image
+- Allow user login by providing user id and password
+- Create and comment on discussions when logged into the site
+- Users are required to be able to view/edit their profile
+- User password recovery (via email)

 **Website administrator’s objectives:**
 Search for user by name, email or post